- Price: from €30/ person

-• Length of walk: approx. 2 hours (easy)
+- Length of walks: approx. 2 hours (easy)

-• Walk included in our half-day tours departing from Dublin
+- Walks included in Walking Tours departing from Dublin

-On the way to the Plateau, we enjoy magnificent perspectives over the countryside and the coast.
-We can also see Bray Head in the distance, closing off Killiney Bay.
+Ballycorus Chimney walks offer magnificent views over the country side and the mountains.
+As we walk to the plateau, we enjoy beautiful perspectives over the the coast and the sea.
+We can see Dublin Bay in the distance and further on, Killney Bay, with Killiney Hill and Bray Head at either end of the bay.
 The mountains come into view on reaching Ballycorus Chimney, with the Wicklow Mountains to one side and the Dublin Mountains on the other.

 Dublin Mountains Way

-We follow this beautiful trail for most of way.
-At the start, we pass by a twelve century cross carved out of granite.
+On the Ballycorus Chimney walks, we follow thhe Dublin Mountains Way which links Dublin West to the East coast.
+Close to the start, we pass by a twelve century cross carved out of granite.
 Then, the trail meanders through the woods up to a pond.
 We can enjoy there some fine views over the coast and the lush country side.
-After reaching Ballycorus Chimney, the trail goes on toward the Dublin Mountains.
+After reaching Ballycorus Chimney, the trail continues on toward the Dublin Mountains.